- How is liver cancer treated?

 - Clinical trials for liver cancer

 - Complementary and alternative therapies for liver cancer

 Chemotherapy for liver cancer

 Chemotherapy (or “chemo”) is the use of drugs to kill cancer cells.
 Usually the drugs are given into a vein or by mouth.
-Once the drugs get in the blood, they spread throughout the body.
+Once the drugs get in the blood, they spread through the body.
 This makes them useful for cancer that has spread to distant organs.

 If you’d like more information on a drug used in your treatment or a specific drug mentioned in this section, see our Guide to Cancer Drugs , or call us with the names of the medicines you’re taking.

 Although chemo is sometimes used to treat liver cancer, it is often not very helpful.
-Most studies have shown that chemo does not help liver cancer patients to live longer.
+Most studies have shown that chemo does not help liver cancer patients live longer.

 Possible side effects of chemo

 Chemo can have side effects like these:

 - Mouth sores